DanielKinsman/security-for-the-lazy/readme.md

 -----------------
 All your photos of family and friends.
 All your financial records.
 All your university homework.
 All that porn you've been stashing.
 The biggest computer security threat you'll ever have to worry about is losing them.
 Every hard drive is a ticking time bomb, just waiting to fail.
 You could accidentally leave your laptop in the back of a taxi and never see it again.
 Recently there has been a spate of attacks where criminals will gain remote access to your computer, encrypt everything on it, and then demand ransom payment to decrypt it.
 However it happens the results are the same - you've lost your shit.

-Thankfully preventing these problems is easy; back your shit up.
+Thankfully preventing these problems is easy; I'll show you how to *back your shit up*.

 Losing your accounts
 --------------------
 Your email.
 Your internet banking.
 Your Facebook, Twitter and World of Warcraft character.
 These are all "accounts" and you can lose them.
 If you choose a shitty password someone can just guess or "brute force" it.
 If you're tricked into installing malicious software it can log every keystroke you press, recording your passwords.
 If you are directed to a spoofed version of a trusted website and you try to log in, you've just given the bad guys your password.
 If you use the same password everywhere you're truly fucked.

 Unfortunately there isn't a single easy solution to these threats.
 The best thing is having a well calibrated "bullshit" detector.
-Using a password manager and keeping your computer up to date with security patches will also help.
-Detailed section on all this coming soon.
+Using a password manager and keeping your computer up to date with security patches will also help. *Don't get hacked*, keep reading and I'll show you how.

 Losing your privacy
 -------------------